 - Grab yourself a grow light.
 I much prefer the natural looking white light from LED bulbs like this one vs the awful blue/purple looking ones.

-There’s a lot to consider when it comes to identifying the ideal lighting conditions for terrarium plants.
+There’s a lot to consider when it comes to identifying the ideal lighting conditions for tropical plants and terrariums.
 Honestly, writing this article has been a real challenge when the final answer to every question comes down to “it depends”.

 I’ve tried to give as much actionable information as possible, but there’s no ideal solution here.
 Even using an accurate light meter isn’t perfect when conditions are constantly changing.